 This colorful island is probably the most photographed in Venice.
 You’ll instantly recognize it from afar, thanks to its brightly colored houses.
 In fact, many legends say they served as a kind of lighthouse so sailors and fishermen could find their homes in thick fog.
 Burano is also famous for its beautiful handcrafted embroidery and lace, so make sure to save for it.

 Not ready to book a tour?
 Check out our best Venice tours to take and why.

 Lido di Venezia

-If you’re passionate about the film industry, you’ll know Lido di Venezia, as it hosts the International Film Festival every year in early September.
-If you’re visiting this time of the year, expect to spot lots of celebrities, but large crowds too.
+If you’re passionate about the film industry, you’ll know Lido di Venezia.
+It hosts the International Film Festival every year in early September.
+If you’re visiting this time of the year, expect to spot lots of celebrities—but large crowds too.

-Today, La Giudecca is a nice residential area formed by 8 minor islands and covered with orchards, gardens and new residential compounds.
+Today, La Giudecca is a nice residential area formed by eight minor islands and covered with orchards, gardens, and new residential compounds.

-If you wish to experience the authentic Venetian lifestyle, visit Pellestrina, a fortified island right next to Lido di Venezia.
-It is populated mainly by fishers and farmers who live in small colorful houses.
+If you wish to experience the authentic Venetian lifestyle, visit Pellestrina.
+It’s a fortified island right next to Lido di Venezia.
+The population is mainly fishermen and farmers who live in small colorful houses.

-From Pellestrina, you’ll witness some of the most amazing sunsets in the lagoon, so consider paying a visit if touring Venice during summer!
+From Pellestrina, you’ll witness some of the most amazing sunsets in the lagoon, so consider paying a visit if you’re in Venice during summer!

 This Venice island holds the monumental cemetery of Venice.
 Among the many celebrities and public figures resting here, you’ll find the composer Igor Stravinsky and poet Ezra Pound.

-In between Lido di Venezia and St. Mark’s, San Servolo is a central island that is used as the main International University Campus in Venice.
-It is worth a visit, and now operates as museum open for visits.
+In between Lido di Venezia and St. Mark’s, San Servolo is a central island used as the main International University Campus in Venice.
+It’s worth a visit and now operates as a museum open to the public.